Corona Physical Material - 3ds Max

 edge-color_UI.jpg

-With the release of Corona version 8 it is possible to increase the tail of the base layer's bidirectional scattering distribution (GGX-BSDF), or in simple terms, control stronger reflections outside of reflection (peaks) highlights.
+You can increase the tail of the base layer's bidirectional scattering distribution (GGX-BSDF), or in simple terms, control stronger reflections outside of reflection (peaks) highlights.
 To translate that from “light transport speak”, it means reflections will take on a softer and more distributed look with higher Tail values.
-While similar to raising the Roughness, the result is very different, with a softer look that gives more “depth” to the surface.
+While similar to raising the Roughness, the result is very different, with the sharp reflection still visible, and a softer pearly look that gives more “depth” to the surface.

 mapped_tail.jpg